Academic ranks in France

 The following summarizes basic academic ranks in the French higher education system.
 Most academic institutions are state-run and most academics with permanent positions are civil servants, and thus are tenured (after a one-year probationary period).

 Several parallel career paths exist, depending on the type of institution.
 The three paths correspond to teacher-researchers (enseignants-chercheurs), researchers, and teachers.
 It is possible to be promoted from one path to another.
 Several ranks exist within each path.
 Increases in rank (for example, the promotion from associate professor to full professor) come with an increase in salary and responsibility and are subject to some conditions, such as the habilitation.
 In most cases, moving to a higher rank requires going through an open recruitment competition, the same procedure used for initially obtaining the position in the lower rank.

 Temporary positions include PhD students, postdoctoral researchers, and temporary teachers (usually called vacataires or chargé d'enseignement).
 There also exist some administrative ranks, held by permanent employees and often elected by their peers, such as university president or dean.
 Ranks in private schools and grandes écoles are often organized differently.

 Public institutions

 Overview

 The following table summarizes the various academic titles used in France, determined by the paths (faculty, research, teaching) and the ranks, together with some equivalent titles in schools with special status.
-The common abbreviation for the title is presented in parenthesis after the title.
+The common abbreviation for the title is presented in parentheses after the title.